es2025-s17-hu/es2025-s17-hu-r2/modules-overview.md

 ![Create new repo](assets/images/create-new-repo.png)

 - In the Owner field, select `competitors` team! **Make sure you set this option carefully, because if you set your own user as owner, the automatic deployment will not work!**
-- Give the name of the new repo using the following pattern: `es2025-s17-hu-r2-module-a-YYYY`, where `YYYY` is the 4-digit pin code you received.
+- Give the name of the new repo using the following pattern: `module-a-YYYY`, where `YYYY` is the 4-digit pin code you received. **Make sure you set the name of the repocarefully, because if you make mistake, the automatic deployment will not work!**
 - Under the template field, select the appropriate template (e.g. `react-ts-app`).
 Select `Git Content (Default Branch)` for `Template Items`.

 ![Create new repo](assets/images/new-repo-by-template.png)